Certificate of Added Qualifications in Head and Neck Oncologic and Reconstructive Surgery

-- Malignant Lesions of Hard Tissue (sarcomas of the facial skeleton; sqamous cell carcinoma of the jaws; metastatic lesions)
+- Malignant Lesions of Hard Tissue (sarcomas of the facial skeleton; squamous cell carcinoma of the jaws; metastatic lesions)

-- Malignant Lesions of Soft Tissue (melanoma and non-melanoma skin cancer; oral and oropharyngeal squamous cell carcinoma; throid and parathyroid tumors; vascular lesions; neural lesions; metastatic lesions)
+- Malignant Lesions of Soft Tissue (melanoma and non-melanoma skin cancer; oral and oropharyngeal squamous cell carcinoma; thyroid and parathyroid tumors; vascular lesions; neural lesions; metastatic lesions)